Biden steps up Trump attacks as economic message falls flat

 "You want to stay out of that as long as possible, but these are different times.
 I think after we get past Christmas, it's game on.
 Let's roll," he said.

-(Reporting by Nandita Bose and Trevor Hunnicutt, Editing by Heather Timmons, Kieran Murray and Deepa Babington)
+(Reporting by Nandita Bose and Trevor Hunnicutt, additional reporting by Nathan Layne, Editing by Heather Timmons, Kieran Murray and Deepa Babington)

 ((Heather.Timmons@thomsonreuters.com;))